Make Your Own Sausage With This Easy Recipe

 - Cook it!

 Not exactly rocket science.
 Anyway, next time you’re in the mood for bangers, try making your own and be amazed at how easy and how delicious homemade sausages can be.
 Cleaned, ready-to-use sausage casings can often be found at butcher shops.
-I get mine from an Italian grocery shop (salted for long keeping), and so you may have luck with similar types of stores.
+I get mine from an Italian grocery shop (salted for long keeping), so you may have luck with similar types of stores.

 Here’s a very simple recipe that tastes great.